Coherent sheaves on the stack of Langlands parameters: Representation space

 Before we move to the global geometry of $\mR^c_{\Ga,M}$, we introduce an auxiliary object, the moduli space $\mR^c_{M^\bullet/\!\!/H}$ of continuous pseudorepresentations.
-We assume that $\Ga$ has a unique maximal open compact subgroup and write $\Ga=\varprojlim_j \Ga_j$ as before, and assume that $(M,H)$ are as in Proposition \ref{P: fin pseudo rep}. \begin{dfn} We define the moduli of continuous pseudorepresentations over $\Spec \mO_{E,r}$ as
+We assume that $\Ga$ can be written as $\Ga=\varprojlim_j \Ga_j$ as before, and assume that $(M,H)$ are as in Proposition \ref{P: fin pseudo rep}. \begin{definition} We define the moduli of continuous pseudorepresentations over $\on{Spec} \mO_{E,r}$ as